"I didn't realize that was illegal." "I didn't mean for that to happen."

-Generally speaking, mistake of law will not be a valid defense in a criminal case.
+Generally speaking, a mistake of law will not be a valid defense in a criminal case.
 This is because of the general rule that when a person does something illegal, he is presumed to know the law.3

-Our society expects its citizens be informed of the laws of the land.
+Our society expects its citizens to be informed of the laws of the land.
 Public policy favors holding people responsible for knowing the basic laws of their locales.

 However, if you have an honest (but mistaken) belief that your conduct is lawful, there is a possibility you may be able to assert mistake of law as a legal defense.

 Mistakes negating the intent or other required mental state of the crime

 In order to serve as a successful California legal defense, a mistake of law must be a mistake that negates the specific intent or another mental state that is a required element of the crime.4